When the Red, Red Robin (Comes Bob, Bob, Bobbin' Along): In popular culture

 The song featured an early example of the motivational three-word phrase "Live, Laugh, Love", that became a popular slogan on motivational posters and home decor in the late 2000s and early 2010s.

 The song helped inspire the name of the American casual dining restaurant chain Red Robin: the owner of the original restaurant, in the University District of Seattle, sang in a barbershop quartet which frequently sang the song, and in the 1940s he renamed his restaurant "Sam's Red Robin".

 The English football club Charlton Athletic play Billy Cotton's version of the song as the team come out on to the pitch at their home ground The Valley.

-The English rugby league club Hull K.R. use an edited version of the song as their club anthem.
+The English rugby league club Hull Kingston Rovers, who play traditionally in white jerseys with thick red bands, adopted the song as their club anthem after gaining the nickname 'The Robins'.
+In December 1983, local artist Pete Smith and the Hull Kingston Rovers squad recorded a version of the song incorporating a new verse, which was released in February 1984 in aid of player Roy Holdstock's testimonial year, and is still used by the club to this day; in 2026, Hull Kingston Rovers released an away shirt commemorating 100 years since the song was written.

+In the 1957 Academy Award winning Looney Tunes cartoon Birds Anonymous, when Sylvester tries to fight his urge to eat Tweety by listening to music on the radio, he learns from the DJ that they'd just finished playing Bye Bye Blackbird and would follow it with "When The Red, Red Robin (Comes Bob, Bob, Bobbin' Along)" (both songs being bird themed songs), making him turn off the radio instead.